Punktum-dk/das-service-specification/README.md

 - is_available requests made to this environment will reflect live production data
 - production credentials and proper authorization are needed to access the service

+Production is available at: `https://das.dk-hostmaster.dk/`

 <a id="sandbox-environment"></a>
 ### Sandbox Environment

 - is_available requests made to this environment will reflect dummy data
 - Please see the section on test data
 - The sandbox does not implement actual rate limiting, but offers simulated rate limiting by using a specific request, please see the section on test data

+Sandbox is available at: `https://das-sandbox.dk-hostmaster.dk/`

 <a id="implementation-limitations"></a>
 ## Implementation Limitations